danbev/learning-iot/notes/bluetooth.md

 When a device/node wants to be included in the mesh it needs to first be `provisioned`.
-This device wanting to join is called the provisionee and it will contact a devices that has the `Provisioning Role`.
+This device wanting to join is called the provisionee and it will contact a device that has the `Provisioning Role`.
 The provisionee needs to obtain/receive the following items:
 * Unicast Address
 * Network key